For questions about OSAF as an organization, visit the OSAF FAQ

 To enable our target user to collaborate with others, the Chandler Hub web application focuses on meeting the needs of the 'Casual Collaborator'.

-Q Does Chandler do Project Management?
+Q Does Chandler do project management?

-If you mean GANTT and PERT charts, timelines and task dependencies, and resource management, then
+If you mean GANTT and PERT charts, timelines and task dependencies, and resource management, then no.

-yes!
-Chandler is designed to fill the gap between top-heavy, process-laden project management software and anemic task lists for what we're calling
+If you mean a way to manage tasks that unravel into multi-step projects, then yes!
+Chandler is designed to fill the gap between top-heavy, process-laden project management software and anemic task lists for what we're calling lowercase-p project management.

 Q Can I use Chandler for Email?